Linaro/lava/doc/dispatcher-design.rst

 allows the pipeline to contain only classes supporting git repositories when only git repositories are in use for that job.

+The list of available strategies can be determined in the codebase from the module imports in the ``strategies.py`` file for each action type.

 This results in more classes but a cleaner (and more predictable) pipeline construction.